Joint Chiefs of Staff

 joint chiefs of staff

 The Joint Chiefs of Staff is comprised of the most senior uniformed leaders within the Department of Defense.
 It advises the President of the United States, the Secretary of Defense, the Homeland Security Council, and the National Security Council on military matters.
-The composition of the Joint Chiefs of Staff is defined by statute and consists of a Chairman, a Vice Chairman, the Chiefs of the Army, Marine Corps, Navy, Air Force, Space Force, and the National Guard Bureau.
-Aside from their Joint Chiefs of Staff obligations, each of the individual service chiefs works directly under the secretaries of their respective military departments, e.g., the Secretary of the Army, the Secretary of the Navy, and the Secretary of the Air Force.
+The structure of the Joint Staff is defined by statute and consists of a Chairman, a Vice Chairman, and the Chiefs of the Army, Marine Corps, Navy, Air Force, Space Force, and the National Guard Bureau.
+Aside from their Joint Staff obligations, each of the individual service chiefs works directly under the heads of their respective military departments, e.g., the Secretary of the Army, the Secretary of the Navy, and the Secretary of the Air Force.

-The Joint Chiefs of Staff have no executive authority to command combatant forces.
-The issue of executive authority was clearly resolved by the Goldwater-Nichols DoD Reorganization Act of 1986: "The Secretaries of the Military Departments shall assign all forces under their jurisdiction to unified and specified combatant commands to perform missions assigned to those commands..."; the chain of command "runs from the President to the Secretary of Defense; and from the Secretary of Defense to the commander of the combatant command."
+The Joint Staff has no executive authority to command combatant forces.
+The issue of executive authority was distinctly resolved by the Goldwater-Nichols DoD Reorganization Act of 1986: "The Secretaries of the Military Departments shall assign all forces under their jurisdiction to unified and specified combatant commands to perform missions assigned to those commands..."; the chain of command "runs from the President to the Secretary of Defense; and from the Secretary of Defense to the commander of the combatant command."

 The Pentagon